 - Great for use on the go.

-- Moms note this masher isn’t great for food with strong or crunchy stalks and won’t work for many types of meat.
+- Doesn’t work well for food with firm or crunchy stalks or many types of meat.

 - Some parents found food can get stuck in the masher and the base of the bowl, creating food waste and cleaning difficulties.

 There are many devices you can use for making baby food.
 These are some of the most common.

 A blender functions like a food processor, using blades to reduce solid foods to a smooth puree.
 You can use it to puree raw fruits and vegetables or pre-cooked foods.
 Partially blend the food to allow some textured chunks to remain for an older eater.

 This is typically a handheld device that mashes food into smaller bits for easy consumption.
 Like with a potato masher, you’ll use manual force to reduce a large item into a meal you can feed your little one with a baby spoon.